Master of Public Health

 - Serves the campus community and the communities of the Bay Area through developing mutually beneficial partnerships with communities, community-based organizations, public health departments, and other public and private institutions.

-- A minimum of 3,700 cumulative hours of previous health-related work experience; paid and/or volunteer, part-time or full-time positions.
-Application strengthened by public health/health equity positions, particularly post-baccalaureate and leadership roles, and by additional public health/health equity work experience beyond the required 4,000-hour minimum.
+- A minimum of 3,700 cumulative hours of previous health-related work experience; paid or volunteer; part-time or full-time positions.
+Application strengthened by public health/health equity positions, particularly post-baccalaureate and leadership roles, and by additional public health/health equity work experience beyond the required minimum hours.

 - Evidence of academic excellence, as reflected in a grade point average of 3.0 or higher in a baccalaureate degree or the last 60 semester (90 quarter) units attempted of higher education coursework or a previously earned post-baccalaureate degree from a regionally accredited university